 About Rob Ickes...

 Rob Ickes, who was born and raised in the San Francisco Bay area, comes from a musical family.
-His grandparents played old-time fiddle music and Rob trained his young musical ear at their weekly jam sessions.
+Rob Ickes' grandparents played old-time fiddle music and Rob trained his young musical ear at their weekly jam sessions.
 Although his family wanted Rob to play fiddle, the instrument didn't interest him.

 At the age of thirteen, Rob Ickes was exposed to the dobro playing of Mike Auldridge and the sound immediately caught his attention.
 Soon after, Rob got his first dobro and he has been playing music ever since.

-Rob Ickes moved to Nashville in 1992, where his career immediately took off.
-Rob Ickes is a founding member of the bluegrass group Blue Highway, one of the fastest rising groups in the genre; Tim Stafford is also a member.
+In 1992, Rob Ickes moved to Nashville, where his career immediately took off.
+Rob Ickes is a founding member of the bluegrass group Blue Highway, one of the fastest rising groups in the genre, of which Tim Stafford is also a member.

-In 1994, Rob Ickes appeared on two Grammy Award-winning recordings: Alison Krauss and The Cox Family's 'I Know Who Holds Tomorrow' and the all-star dobro release 'The Great Dobro Sessions', which was produced by Jerry Douglas.
+In 1994, Rob Ickes appeared on two Grammy Award-winning recordings: Alison Krauss & The Cox Family's 'I Know Who Holds Tomorrow' (Rounder Records, 1994) and the all-star dobro release 'The Great Dobro Sessions' (Sugar Hill Records, 1994), which was produced by Jerry Douglas.

 Merle Haggard's 'The Bluegrass Sessions' (McCoury Music Records, 2007) included the following tracks: